3 lane product development

 - If there are no steps that you can imagine removing without introducing new steps equally or more cumbersome, try new ideas in this lane.
 Otherwise, continue on…

 - How do you measure whether or not you are changing people and having a positive impact on their lives?
 The most popular way is to measure how many people are using your product instead of what they used to do.
-Monthly active users, for example.
-Even better, recurring monthly active users.
-Even better, time spent by recurring monthly active users.
+Weekly active users, for example.
+Even better, recurring weekly active users.
+Even better, time spent by recurring weekly active users.
+Even better, time well spent by recurring weekly active users (meaning that the time is spent in a manner that they’d categorize positively).
 Another way is to ask them directly how likely they are to recommend your product to others, aka Net Promoter Score.
 There are others but versions of those could work pretty well.

 - Make the cultivation of this measurement of impact a core value of your culture—one that every person at the company or team can recall from memory.
 This means tracking it consistently, distributing the results, over-communicating it to the point of ridiculousness, and remembering how the number has changed over time.